toitware/npm-packages/README.md

 This repository is the home of all private toit npm packages.

+When a new commit is made in `main`, all packages are tested and built, and if a `package.json` has a newer version than what is in our [registry](https://github.com/orgs/toitware/packages), then it will be published there.

 ## Authenticate with GitHub registry

 In order to be able to install packages from this repository on your machine,